2024

 The Water Council offers its members access to an unparalleled network of water industry thought leaders, policymakers and innovators aligned through one of the most influential freshwater technology hubs in the world.
 We are committed to convening, connecting and showcasing our members.

-This year our membership grew to 154 companies and organizations, including 21 overseas members.
-Included are our 31 Water Champions, companies of any industry that support our mission to solve global water challenges through innovation and stewardship that do not actually manufacture a water technology.
+This year our membership grew to 159 companies and organizations, including 23 overseas members.
+Included are our 37 Water Champions, companies from outside the water technology sector that support our mission to solve global water challenges through innovation and stewardship.

 Our valued members are the heart of The Water Council and our activities.